← all use cases

 claude · −14d · onboarding activation

-ENG-1942 — magic link flow accepted into v3 scope.
+ENG-1942: magic link flow accepted into v3 scope.

-linear · −6d · scope accepted
+claude · −6d · scope accepted

-why it matters · the shape of the problem
+why it matters ·the shape of the problem

 The onboarding v3 spec already answered the device-verification question.
 The activation metric was locked in Claude.
 The magic-link flow was accepted in Linear.
 3ngram keeps those decisions connected so the next review starts from what is true, not what everyone remembers.